Frequently Asked Questions

 University employees receiving educational privileges are not eligible for this University award in accordance with Penn State policies HR36.

-Abstracts are limited to a maximum of 500 words.
+Abstracts are limited to a maximum of 250 words.
 Please leave a blank line between paragraphs to ensure that your abstract displays correctly.
-Also please avoid using special symbols that may not display correctly on other types of computers.
+Avoid using special symbols that may not display correctly on other types of computers.
 Formatting code such as HTML is not permitted.

-Students may participate in another student’s exhibition performance as an additional member, but students may not have two solo performances.
+You may participate in another student’s Exhibition performance as an additional member, but you are not permitted to have two solo performances.

 Posters and Printing